-We have conducted two Phase III pivotal trials and a long-term safety trial of AMITIZA in men and women for the treatment of irritable bowel syndrome with constipation.
-In these trials, participants took AMITIZA gelatin capsules orally in twice daily doses of 8 micrograms each.
+We are conducting two Phase III pivotal trials and a long-term safety trial of AMITIZA in men and women for the treatment of irritable bowel syndrome with constipation.
+In these trials, participants are taking AMITIZA gelatin capsules orally in twice daily doses of 8 micrograms each.